Jaraka: Gokarneswar Temple

-Gokarneswar Temple is a famous temple dedicated to Lord Shiva which is present on the banks of river Bramhani Adjacent to NH-16 and Bramhani Bridge.
+Gokarneswar Temple is a temple dedicated to Lord Shiva which is present on the banks of river Brahmani adjacent to NH-16 and Bramhani Bridge.

-On the top of Deuli Hill, there is a Buddhist site and a sunset view spot.

 Pushpagiri Vihara (Langudi Hill)

-Langudi Hill is another well known Buddhist Site famous for its monastic complex called Pushpagiri Vihara.
+Langudi Hill is another Buddhist Site known for its monastic complex called Pushpagiri Vihara.
 These sites contain ruins of many buildings, stupas of various sizes, sculptures and many other artefacts related to Buddhism.

 Deuli Hill and view point

-The Deuli hill was discovered as an archeological point of ancient Buddhist remains and thrives as a tourist attraction these days.
-A new view point tower has been built recently to enjoy the breathtaking views of the town and the banking river Bramhani.
+The Deuli Hill was discovered as an archeological site with ancient Buddhist remains and is now a tourist attraction.
+A new viewpoint tower has been built recently at the sunset view spot to maximise the views of the town and the banking river Bramhani.

 Industry

 The town also has many small and medium scale industries at IDCO Industrial Estate.
 The only Large Scale industrial facility present in the area is Ramco Cement Manufacturing Plant located at Haridaspur.